 Kigali, Rwanda November 10 – 11 2015.
 Mapping end-user oriented value pathways and supply chain ecosystems across East & South Africa’s leather sector.

-We set up a feedback loop so participants shared perspectives with evidence based data relative to design research and product development capacity within their organisations.
-This process helped us make explicit connections between supply chain links, changing dynamics of the leather sector and demand driven product development capacity across the region.
-We used design sprints to validate how the RDS might function as a part of a demand driven value chain and ecosystem.
+Participants shared perspectives with evidence-based data relative to design research and product development capacity within their organizations.
+This process helped us visualize links between supply and value chain across the leather across the region.
+We used design sprints to validate how the RDS might function as a part of a demand-driven value chain and ecosystem.

-A working team made recommendations based on detailed data and analysis from this session as well as other sessions for Council of Trade Ministers across the eight participating countries to ratify.
+A working team made recommendations based on data and analysis from this session as well as other sessions.
+The Council of Trade Ministers across the eight participating countries are set to ratify these recommendations.

-1. Design For Impact Group re: Creative Commons access to adaptive visual frame-working tool, for explaining information where complex ecosystem relationships needs to be explained immediately and clearly.
+1. Design For Impact Group re Creative Commons access to an adaptive visual frame-working tool, for explaining information where complex ecosystem relationships need to be explained immediately and clearly.

 Mrs. Tigist Hailegiorgis (Project Adminstration), Prof. Mekonnen Hailemariam (COMESA/LLPI Value Chain Expert), Mr. Francois Kanimba (Minister, Rwanda Ministry of Trade and Industry), Prof. Mwinyikione Mwinyhija (Executive Director, COMESA/LLPI), Ms. Estella Aryada (Trade Adviser, Commonwealth Secretariat), P.S.M Kinyanjiu (Chair, Akamswear Ltd, Kenya), Mrs Beatrice Kemunto Mochere (Managing Director, Sanabora Design House, Kenya Ltd), Awet Negusse Ghebretatios (Negusse Shoe Factory Asmara, Eritrea), Mr. Feraw Kebede (General Manager, Oliberte Ltd, Ethiopia), Mrs. Lucy Kiarie (Juasco Enterprises, Kenya), Phillipa Thorne (Khokho Leather Crafts, Swaziland), Ms. Mukashayaka Germaine (GBF Leather and Art Promoters Ltd, Rwanda), Mr. Clement Shoko (Leather Council Chair, Zimbabwe), Mrs. Victoria Senkubuge Byoma (Chair Person Uganda Leather Association), Mr. Prestone Viswamo (Copperbelt Leather Industries Cluster, Zambia), Nalina Rupani (Managing Director, Adelphi Leather Shop, Nairobi, Kenya), Ms. Agnes Gitau (Work-Session Co-ordinator, East Africa Business Network) and Ayodeji Alaka (Work-Session Facilitator, East Africa Business Network).